nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ---
 {{#> callout type='info' }} {{! excerpt}}

 This documentation focuses on the MVEL expression language, used in automation chains.
 For a broader look on that subject, have a look at the [Understand Expression and Scripting Languages Used in Nuxeo]({{page page='understand-expression-and-scripting-languages-used-in-nuxeo'}}) page.
+Also, it is very unlikely that you will need to use MVEL from inside an Automation Script.

 {{! /excerpt}} {{/callout}}

 ## How to Use Scripting Features in Parameters Values

 Values you put in operations parameters are provided with scripting capability.

-When filling in a parameter value (like "value" parameter of "update property" in the case we want to update the title of the a document), there are three options:
+Basically, when the system evaluates the value, it detects wether it is a raw value or an expression to be evaluated/resolved.
+The syntax used to tell the system you are passing an expression to be evaluated is `@{the_expression}`.

+So, for example, say we want to set the `value` parameter of the `Document.SetProperty` operation to set the `dc:title` field of a document:

-*   `Title`: There is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "Title".
+*   If we pass just `The New Title`, there is no interpretation (default behavior), the parameter is taken "as is", which means that the title will be "The New Title".

-*   `expr:Title` starts with a "`expr:`".
-The system will interpret the value "Title" as a scripting expression.
-In that case it means that the value of the title will be updated with the content of the variable _Title_
+*   If we pass `@{Title}`, the system will interpret `Title` (inside the brackets) as a scripting expression.
+In that case it means that the value of the title will be updated with the content of the variable _Title_ (that will have likely be set previously)

-*   `expr:The real @{Title}`: When there is the use of `@{my_variable_name}` in a script expression, the expression between bracket is considered as a variable name and resolved as a string, and the whole expression is evaluated as the concatenation of the various substrings (included the one interpreted).
-In our case, if the `Title` variable contains the string literal "Story", the title value will be "The real Story".

-When the script is evaluated, you can use both contextual objects and embedded functions.
+*   The expression between brackets can be concatenated with a non-interpreted value. `The New @{Title}` will set the title to "The New " plus the content of the variable _Title_.

+Notice it is also possible to use the `expr:` prefix: `expr:Title` is the same as `@{Title}` and `expr:The New  @{Title}` is the same as `The New @{Title}`.

+The expression between brackets (`@{the_expression}`) is evaluated/calculated and can be contexttual objects or embedded helper functions:

+* You can put your own Context Variables (Using `Context.SetVar` previously in your chain)
+* And Nuxeo also provides objects for your convenience.
+We will discuss these objects below.
+For example, the `Document`, `CurrentUser`, `CurrentDate` objects, that provide accessors to facilitate getting values from the current context. `@{Document.title}`returns the title of the current document. `@{CurrentUser.mail}` the mail address of the current user ( typically used with the `SendMail` operation). `@{CurrentDate.days(7).calendar}` returns a date "in 7 days" (for example, stored in `dc:expired`).

+The expression can return any value, it is not limited to strings.
+For example, if we have an `order:total_price` floating point field, we can set its value (still using the `Document.SetProperty` operation) with `@{Document["order:quantity"] * Document["order:price"]`.

 ## Scripting Context

 *   **Document**: The Document object represents the input document, when the operation takes a document as input.
 You can use it to get a property value of it:
-    `expr:Document["dc:title"]`
+    `@{Document.path}`, `@{Document["yourschema:yourfiekd"]}`, `@{Document.domain.title}`
-    You can also use methods provided by the Document Wrapper, see below.
+    You can also use methods provided by the `DocumentWrapper`, see below.

 *   **variable_name**: If you set a context variable in a previous operation, you can access it in the parameter value by just referring to its name.
-In the following sample, if there was a `SetVariable` before in the operation flow that put the path of a document in the variable `path_of_the_workspace`, the parameter's value will be this path.
+In the following sample, if there was a `Context.SetVar` before in the operation flow that put the path of a document in the variable `path_of_the_workspace`, the parameter's value will be this path.
-    `expr:path_of_the_workspace`
+    `@{path_of_the_workspace}` (or `expr:path_of_the_workspace`)

     {{#> callout type='note' }}